RishubPatel/RISC-V-OTTER-CPU/README.md

 ## Basys 3 Firmware Demo

-To view the demo, see figure 1 or click [here](media/DemonstrationVideoFullUnedited.mp4) for the full, unedited video.
+To view the demo, see Figure 1 or click [here](media/DemonstrationVideoFullUnedited.mp4) for the full, unedited video.

 The final demonstration program combines foreground polling, memory-mapped I/O, software debouncing, and timer-generated interrupts.
 The foreground code handles button polling and debouncing, switch input, count updates, and LED movement, while the ISR handles the 7-segment display multiplexing.
 See the full assembly code [here](DemonstrationAssemblyProgramSwitchCounter.s).